xinutec/xinutec.github.io/content/irc/ssl.md

 ---------------

-You will need to generate a SSL private key and certificate (a self-signed one will do, so you won't even have to deal with certification authorities).
+You will need to generate a SSL private key and certificate (a self-signed one will do, so you won't even have to deal with certification authorities, however if you use S/MIME for encrypting or signing e-mail, you can also just reuse the private key and certificate and save yourself some time).

 You can either use `openssl(1)` (should be available just about everywhere) or you can use `certtool(1)` from the gnutls package (gnutls-bin on debian).